 When we talk about a problem, we’re talking about the present where a tool, process, or service doesn’t exist.
 Someone should be able to do something.

-Even though we’re talking about two different points in time, we’re still talking about the same thing.
+Even though we’re anchoring to two different points in time, we’re talking the same thing.

 No matter how hard we try, we can’t untangle these two points in time without sacrificing clarity.
 The more we try to remove the solution from the conversation, the more ambiguity we add to the problem.

 We need to sidestep problems and solutions altogether.
 We need to talk about our work as progress.
-Only then can we be precise without dictating implementation details.
+Then can we be precise without dictating implementation details.

 More often.
 Less often.
 More time.
 Less time.
 More effort.
 Less effort.
 More of this… Less of that…

-In these phrases we’re anchoring to something that already exists.
+In these phrases we’re anchoring to something that exists.

 We avoid stating what’s good or bad about the thing.
-Just how we intend to change the thing.
+We declare what we intend to change.

-A solution to a problem may not already exist.
+A solution to a problem may not exist.

 Although…